jcerda1994/Proyecto_final_1/README.md

 We also found that there seems to be a negative correlation between alcohol consumption and life expectancy by country.
 Countries with higher alcohol consumption tend to have lower life expectancy, while countries with lower alcohol consumption tend to have higher life expectancy.
 However, correlation does not necessarily imply causation, and other factors could also be influencing life expectancy in these countries.

-**Machine Learning**: The Machine Learning model was originally performed as a multiple linear regression.
-The tables compiled were
-* Life_Expectancy_WHO
-* lifeexpectancy-verbose

-After a cleaning process, the selected columns for the Machine Learning model was performed over the following varibles:
-* GhoDisplay
-* RegionDisplay
-* WorldBankIncomeGroupDisplay
-* SexDisplay
-* Status
-* Life_expectancy_
-* Adult_Mortality
-* infant_deaths
-* Alcohol
-* percentage_expenditure
-* Hepatitis_B
-* _BMI_
-* Total_expenditure
-* GDP
-* Population
-* Income_composition_of_resources
-* Schooling
-* longevity

-Seven of the aforementioned variables are categorical, which required onehotencoding:
-* GHO: 3 values
-  * Healthy life expectancy (HALE) at birth (years)
-  * Life expectancy at age 60 (years)
-  * Life expectancy at birth (years)
-* Region: 6 values
-  * Africa
-  * Americas
-  * Eastern Mediterranean
-  * Europe
-  * South East Asia
-  * Western Pacific
-* World Bank Income: 4 values
-  * High income
-  * Low income
-  * Lower middle income
-  * Upper middle income
-* Sex: 3 values
-  * Both
-  * Female
-  * Male
-* Status: 2 values
-  * Developed
-  * Developing
-* Cluster (longevity): 2 values
-  * High expectancy (70-88 years)
-  * Low expectancy (49-69 years)

-Data was scaled and trained for not overfitting the model.

-However, results were not satisying.
-Hence, a neural network model was then performed.
-The neural network model used has 2 hidden layers, a relu activation function and 8 and 5 neurons.
-Results deliver a 98% accuracy model.
+In regards to developing countries there does appear to be a slight increase in alcohol consumption worldwide from 2000 to 2015.
+However, it's important to note that this trend may not be significant or consistent across all countries, and that there may be other factors affecting alcohol consumption levels in different regions.

+It's also worth noting that while some countries have experienced an increase in alcohol consumption over time, others have actually seen a decrease.
+Therefore, it's important to look at the data for each individual country in order to fully understand trends in alcohol consumption.

+**Machine Learning**: The next step was to develop a machine learning model that we describe below.

 **Visualization**: We started using Tableau to create graphics that help us visualize the impact of alcohol consumption on life expectancy and to see if the consumption have increased.
+Below we can see our visualizations and dashboard.

 ## Tools